mehimself/mehimself/README.md

 ## What are the benefits?
 In the scope of this post we (in)form the prompting context of LLMs.
 While LLM models have cut-off dates months or years in the past, knowledge graphs can be operated ___online___ with lags as short as a single LLM interaction.

 As a user-centered designer I would ask where you assign most value to improved LLM memory.
-As a power user of LLMs I would say that ___accuracy___ is most important.
-I do not want irrelevant or outright false details to derail the LLM.
-Then I would rank ___recall___ a close second, considering all existing entries for a topic perfectly complements the inherent limitaions of LLMs.
-Speaking of considering entries, I would love for them and their relationships to be explorable, browsable.
+As a power user of LLMs I would list the following qualities to complement LLM with their inherent limitations:

+ - ___accuracy___: I do not want irrelevant or outright false details to derail the LLM
+ - ___verifiability___: Enable me to verify reasoning based on the sourced knowledge.
+Learning by doing.
+ - ___recall___: exploratively considering all existing entries without changing the context is priceless
+ - ___intelligibility___: allowing me to explore and browsable knowledge
+ - ___curatability___: being allowed to balance sources for their content or perspective
+ - ___access control___: allow me to declare knowledge sections that have access control

 Imagine being able to tell where your blind-spots lie, or which source introduced erroneous facts by simply looking it up.

 For a [modicum of consideration](https://github.com/mehimself/mehimself/tree/main?tab=readme-ov-file#a-modicum-of-consideration) graph databases give us all of the above.
 Graphs can be naturally browsed as layers.
 One layer may contain user accounts, another may contain our product database, and the knowledge base would be residing in yet another sphere.
 This labeling of layers/data types increases intelligibility and allows us humans to exploratively navigate relationships within- and across layers and topics.